nhsbsa-data-analytics/open-data-roadmap/.github/ISSUE_TEMPLATE/open-data-template.md

 ---
 name: Open Data template
-about: This template should be used with the Open Data Roadmap to describe an upcoming data set
+about: This template should be used by NHSBSA employees only with the Open Data Roadmap to describe an upcoming data set
 title: "[Data set name] Open Data release"
 labels: dataset